Nuverra Environmental Solutions Inc. Shares Close the Day 18.6% Lower - Daily Wrap

 Nuverra Environmental Solutions Inc. (NES) shares closed today 18.6% lower than it did at the end of yesterday.
-The stock is currently up 16.0% year-to-date, down 17.7% over the past 12 months, and down 71.3% over the past five years.
+The stock is currently down 5.6% year-to-date, down 29.0% over the past 12 months, and down 76.7% over the past five years.
 Today, the Dow Jones Industrial Average rose 0.6%, and the S&P 500 rose 0.6%.

 Trading Activity